-Sometimes the best products are the simplest, and we certainly think that’s the case with this product from Oster.
+Sometimes the best brush products are the simplest, and we certainly think that’s the case with this product from Oster.
 A well-established brand, Oster has made an instrument that will allow you to maintain your Husky to the highest degree.

 This undercoat rake has a sturdy handle and is made of quality metal.
 The rakes themselves are stainless steel, allowing the teeth to move more freely through the coat of your dog.
 The head is extra wide, with plenty of clearance between it and the handle.
 The 18 teeth will allow you to do a thorough job.
-You will be able to get at undergrowth without removing too much hair from your pup.
+You will be able to get at undergrowth and loose hair without removing too much fur from your pup.
 This will give your dog the appearance that they have been to a fancy groomer.

 You should have this instrument for a while, as it is designed to be rust free and easy to clean.
 Those who have used this tool from Oster all seem to agree that it is the main cog in their grooming wheel.
 The only real complaints we’ve heard about this item is that the head comes loose at times, and you’ll have to tighten it with an Allen wrench.